MuddsiSyed/Active-Directory-Project/README.md

 - The other Windows Server will be our Active Directory
 - Ubuntu Server will be our Splunk Server
 - Kali Linux will be our attacker machine </br> </br>
+- All the servers must be in the same subnet

 #### Configuration on AWS for launching instances
 - <b> Windows Server (Target-PC) </b>